8th International Artist’s Book Triennial Vilnius 2018

 When I drove off the mountains, the snow began.

 I turn 200 km out of main road to go to Admont Monastery, where is world largest monastery library, and one of the most beautiful library in the world.
 Here I have been in 2014 for visiting artist’s book exhibition: “Künstlerbücher – Artists’ Books.
 International Works from 1960 to Today”.

-But this time my journey was unsuccessful – the museum was closed for the winter, my friends didn’t got the message from me, and I didn’t meet them… So I eat my lunch again near my car – I had no time to go to café.
-It was a little cold…
+But this time my journey was unsuccessful – the museum was closed for the winter, my friends didn’t got the message from me, and I didn’t meet them… So I eat my lunch again near my car – I had no time to go to café or restaurant, I had to drive to Salzburg till the night.
+It was a little cold outside…

 In the later evening I come in Salzburg.
 Here, in Salzburg, my friend Martin invited me to stay and a little to take a rest after travel, in Artists House (Künstlerhaus).
 This evening was first time during my 7 days travel, when I ate the dinner.
-I was eating warm food with Martin’s beautiful family… That was great.
+I was eating warm food with Martin’s beautiful family in his nice house… That was great.

 It was raining.
 My body inside was still trembling after long driving.